Andhra Pradesh Capital Region Development Authority: AMRDA

 Development Area (AMRDA).
 The events leading to this decision resulted in widespread and continuing protests by the farmers of Amaravati.
 The act has been challenged in the Andhra Pradesh High Court, which ordered to maintain status quo until the court completes its hearing.
 The government, led by Y. S. Jagan Mohan Reddy, withdrew the act when the High Court hearing reached the final stage.
 The chief minister said that his government would bring a better and more complete bill.
 As the government withdrew the GO, the APCRDA was restored.

 Jurisdiction

-Under the jurisdiction of APCRDA, Andhra Pradesh Capital Region comprises: Amaravathi, Vijayawada, Guntur City and the districts of NTR, Krishna and Guntur.
+Under the jurisdiction of APCRDA, Andhra Pradesh Capital Region comprises: Amaravathi, Vijayawada, Guntur cities and the districts of NTR, Krishna and Guntur.

 The below table list the urban areas of APCRDA: